-Real-time data allows airlines to improve customer experience by finding and fixing problems fast and avoiding customer dissatisfaction.
-But the data must be effectively collected and translated into actionable information for the benefit of customers and staff.
+New approaches to real-time data management in aviation have enormous potential for the industry.
+It allows airlines to improve customer relationships and customer experience, discover new revenue sources and build more effective and detailed customer profiles.
+But airline customer data must be effectively collected and translated into actionable information for the benefit of passengers and staff.

-We covered airline digital transformation extensively in an earlier post and we highlighted the customer-facing benefits of digital transformation and the importance of effective data management as an enabler.
+We covered airline digital transformation extensively in an earlier post and we highlighted the customer-facing benefits of digital transformation and the importance of effective data management for achieving this.

-Real-time data management takes this one step further by continuously sourcing and processing data to produce an immediate flow of actionable information.
+Real-time data management in aviation takes this one step further by continuously sourcing and processing information to produce an immediate flow of actionable information.
 With real-time data, airlines can make better decisions and act quicker.

 It has particular advantages for customer experience since it allows problems to be anticipated and acted upon quickly to stop them from becoming critical incidents.

-The use of real-time data management isn’t new – demand-based seat pricing and flight data feeds are long-standing examples – but market developments mean it now has much wider relevance:
+The use of real-time data management isn’t new – demand-based seat pricing and flight data feeds are long-standing examples – but market developments mean it now has much wider relevance and aviation data systems are improving dramatically:

-There are three broad steps airlines should take to take advantage of the opportunities:
+There are three broad steps that airlines should follow to take advantage of the opportunities from treating airline customer data:

-Real-time data can be used on its own, but there’s much greater benefit by linking it with data from other sources – CRM, passenger service and reservation systems, for example – to create a unified view of the customer.
-A passenger who has had multiple delays on recent journeys, or who has a medical condition, could be prioritised for help.
+Real-time data can be used on its own, but there’s much greater benefit by linking it with data from other sources – CRM, passenger service and reservation systems, for example – to create a unified view of airline customer data.
+For example, a passenger who has had multiple delays on recent journeys, or who has a medical condition, could be prioritized for help.
 Real-time data alone won’t give you that picture.

 Information from social media is another valuable input – unhappy customers often resort to that channel at the first sign of a problem – but storage and analytical techniques must be able to cope with this type of unstructured data.